-Risk minimization has an intrinsic connection with what we called {\em regret minimization}.
-Paired with the notion of risk measure, there is a notion of regret measure, denoted by $\cV(\X).$ In its general sense, the word ``regret" refers to how individuals feel after having made a decision and having experienced displeasure about their choice.
-In operations research, however, the notion of regret is associated to the notion of utility, namely, the regret is simply regarded as the negative utility.
+Risk minimization has an intrinsic connection with what we call {\em regret minimization}.
+Paired with the notion of risk measure, there is a notion of regret measure, denoted by $\cV.$ In operations research the notion of regret is associated to the notion of utility, namely, the regret is regarded as the negative utility.
 That is

-where $\cU$ is the utility functional of $-\X$, noting that $-\X$ is the ``gain" if $\X$ stands for the ``loss" (which is adopted throughout this paper).
+where $\cU$ is a certain utility functional of $-\X$, noting that $-\X$ is the ``gain" if $\X$ stands for the ``loss" (which is adopted throughout this paper).
 Therefore, all our subsequent results could have corresponding interpretations in utility models.